IceTank/mineflayer-item-map-downloader/README.md

 ### "mapDownloader-saveToFile"
   - If maps should be saved to file.
 If false maps are ownly stored internally.
 Usefull if you only want to look at maps with the web viewer.
 Default is `true`

+### "mapDownloader-saveInternal"
+  - If maps should be saved under maps.
+When downloading many maps this could prevent the process from using to much memory.

+### "mapDownloader-filePrefix"
+  - Saved maps file prefix

+### "mapDownloader-fileSuffix"
+  - Saved maps file suffix

+## Events

+### (`new_map`, { name, png, id })
+  - Emitted by the mapSaver and the bot when a new map was detected.
+  - Parses an object when emitted:
+    - `name` - String.
+The name that would be given to this map.
+    - `png` - Buffer.
+The png Buffer of the created map.
+    - `id` - Number.
+The map id off the map.